Unified.to

 It exposes what the ATS records, consistently.

-Ingesting ATS data correctly means separating:
+Ingesting correctly

-Unified's ATS API provides normalized objects and consistent list semantics so you can ingest jobs and candidates across providers without per-vendor logic.
+Ingesting ATS data correctly means keeping candidates, jobs, and applications separate, and using incremental updates to keep them current.
+Unified.to's ATS API provides normalized objects and consistent list semantics, fetched live from the source, so you ingest jobs and candidates across providers without per-vendor logic.

-From there, talent pool visibility becomes a modeling problem, not an integration problem.
+From there, talent-pool visibility becomes a modeling problem, not an integration problem.

-Start your 30-day free trial
+Start your 30-day free trial or book a demo.

 All articles